shantanubr/sessions/README.md

 ## Sessions: A Video Conferencing Web Application
-Sessions is a video conferencing web application that is based on mesh topology style P2P connections between all the users (Not very optimal)
+Sessions is a video conferencing web application that is based on mesh topology style P2P connections between all the users (Not very optimal).
+More features coming soon.

 ## Getting Started